-The World of Work research, commissioned by Randstad, also highlights a fight for talent could be brewing within the Asia Pacific region.
+The World of Work research, commissioned by Randstad, also highlights a fight for talent that could be brewing within the Asia Pacific region.

 Managers in China (18%), India (18%), Malaysia (23%), Singapore (22%) and Hong Kong SAR (26%) all noted that finding staff to foster growth plans was the biggest challenge facing their business, and all were confident in their ability to attract employees.

-This can be achieved through ensuring employees are working in a challenging, rewarding, supportive, and enjoyable environment in which their performance is valued and recognised.
+This can be achieved by ensuring employees work in a challenging, rewarding, supportive, and enjoyable environment where their performance is valued and recognised.

-Randstad’s research shows 63% of Australians respond to flexible working options as the prime consideration in choosing a workplace.
+Randstad’s research shows that 63% of Australians respond to flexible working options as the prime consideration in choosing a workplace.

-Strategic talent management – a game changer for 2014
+strategic talent management – a game-changer for 2014

 In a worrying trend, the concern about attracting workers hasn’t led to an increased focus on workforce planning or leadership development, with 82% of businesses saying they only plan their workforce a year or less in advance.